sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ```
 When a line block is evaluated the result is the value of the last entry.
 For advanced users note that all lines will be evaluated, the value is just ignored.
 A line block behaves a lot like a function in an imperative language.

-Next we have the array block, the array block preserves all the values and has the same format as a line block but is delimited by `[` and `]`.
+Next we have the array block, the array block preserves all the values each part is seperated by either a `,` or a newline but is delimited by `[` and `]`.

 ```dollar